Conway's Game of Life on the BLiTTER

 The actual values I used in the halftone maps are a bit different in order to control where I want to place the results.
 Using this map, I perform two passes with the temporary buffer both as the source and destination.
 (Two passes, as I store information about two pixels in each word.)

-3. patch in information about the current row
+3. Patch in information about the current row

 Let’s assume that each byte in the buffer now contains the sum calculated above shifted left by two bits: